It was a long journey from deciding I wanted to write for a living to seeing my first book published, and it’s not over yet.

-I started life in London, England and was named Shireen Jeejeebhoy, OK, technically Shireen Anne Jeejeebhoy.
+I started life in England and was named Shireen only after I was hauled out.
 My mother was very particular as to which spelling was used for my first name, and I like her choice.
-I sailed to Bombay, India at the age of 3 months with my parents, spent my formative years there, and arrived in Toronto on Valentine’s Day 1968.
-Education is hugely venerated in India, so I started reading very young, about 2 or 3 years old, and was writing in 2 languages by 4.
-Although I went to Montessori School in India, I’m a proud public school grad here in Toronto; I was surprised to discover that Judy Taylor also graduated from Jarvis C.I.
+I sailed to India at the age of 3 months with my parents, spent my formative years there, and arrived in Toronto on Valentine’s Day 1968.
+Education is hugely venerated in India, so I started reading very young, younger than 2, and was writing in two languages by age 4.
+Although I went to Montessori School in India, I’m a proud public school grad here in Toronto; I was surprised to discover that Judy Taylor, the subject of my first book, also graduated from my alma mater.

-I graduated from Jarvis an Ontario Scholar and entered the Specialist program in Psychology at the University of Toronto.
-As part of my psychology degree, I undertook several research projects, one on people with eating disorders or living on Home TPN.
+I graduated an Ontario Scholar and entered the Specialist program in Psychology at the University of Toronto.
+As part of my psychology degree, I undertook several research projects, one on ADD and one on people with eating disorders or living on Home TPN.
 I loved developing my questionnaires and interviewing all these interesting people, whether they were in a locked psychiatric ward or in my small interview room in the bowels of Sid Smith.
-I graduated in 1986 with an Honours B.Sc.
+I graduated with a Bachelor of Science.

 With my science background, I landed a job at B.C.
 Decker, first as a proof-reader, then as editor, where my work earned me a mention in the preface of Speech Language Pathology and Audiology (1988).
 During that phase, I attended several Freelance Editors Association of Canada seminars on editing, as well as on graphic design, and slowly my interest in writing emerged.
 I finally gathered my courage to follow my true path.
 Back to university I went to study creative writing under the tutelage of a true teacher; with the encouragement of my peers, I entered the Hart House Short Story Contest in 1988 and received an honourable mention.

 I started working on Lifeliner in 1991, and by 1999, I had finished the research.
-Unfortunately, right in the middle of writing my manuscript for Lifeliner in very early 2000, I suffered a closed head injury as a result of a three-impact car crash.
+Unfortunately, right in the middle of writing my manuscript for Lifeliner 15 days into 2000, I suffered a closed head injury — a brain injury — from two cars crashing into the one I was in, pushing us into the one stopped in front of us.
+Four cars.
+Three impacts on me.
 Over the course of several years, I relearned how to write (still working on my reading), and with the help of some great people, finally finished my manuscript in the fall of 2006.
-And hallelujah!, self-published my book in 2007!
+And hallelujah!, self-published my book Lifeliner in 2007!